WinVector/data_algebra/Examples/cdata/cdata.md

 ## Conclusion

-The [`cdata`](https://github.com/WinVector/cdata) and [`data_algebra`](https://github.com/WinVector/data_algebra) systems yield powerful implementations, and deep understanding of the nature of record transformations.
+The [`cdata`](https://github.com/WinVector/cdata) and [`data_algebra`](https://github.com/WinVector/data_algebra) systems offer powerful implementations, and deep understanding of the nature of record transformations.
 They allow one to reshape data quickly and conveniently either in R. Python/[Pandas](https://pandas.pydata.org), or even SQL.